Fiskars’ Other segment contains the Group’s investment portfolio, the real estate unit, corporate headquarters and shared services.

 Real Estate & Fiskars Village

-The real estate business unit is in charge of managing and developing property in Finland that is used by the Group for manufacturing or commercial purposes, along with the Group’s other real estate assets, including the sustainably managed FSC and PEFC certified forests owned by the Group.
-Both FSC and PEFC certification systems promote the responsible management of the world’s forests.
-The unit’s income consists mainly of timber sales and rental income
+The real estate business unit is in charge of managing and developing property in Finland that is used by the Group for manufacturing or commercial purposes, along with the Group’s other real estate assets, including the sustainably managed FSCTM and PEFCTM-certified (FSC C 109750, PEFC 7765-02) forests owned by the Group.
+FSCTM (The Forest Stewardship Council) and PEFCTM (Programme for the Endorsement of Forest Certification) are certification systems promoting appropriate, ecological, socially beneficial and economically sustainable management of the world’s forests.
+The real estate business unit’s income consists mainly of timber sales and rental income.

 Developing our assets